A-DaRo/qia-challenge-2025/README.md

 ### `report/`

-The written report for the challenge, split into chapters/sections.
+The written report for the challenge, you can find the [Index](./report/index.md) to look through the chapters and sections.

 ## Where to Start